I-Am-Crumbles/I-Am-Crumbles.github.io/_posts/2022-11-11-HTB-Find-The-Easy_Pass.md

 ![crumblescrumblescrumbles](/docs/assets/images/HTB/easypass/easypass22.png)

-After a minute I was able to scroll through the window in the bottom right corner and eventually find the text that was entired in the password field.
-This was A LOT of scrolling, even my own efforts were almost not enough as the line of text repeating "crumbles" wasn't as long as I hoped it would be.
+After a minute I was able to scroll through the window in the bottom right corner and eventually find the text that was entered in the password field.
+This was A LOT of scrolling, my efforts were almost not enough as the line of text repeating "crumbles" wasn't as long as I hoped it would be.
 I was not able to find a better method than just endlessly scrolling through the text manually, but I'd be open to suggestions from someone with more experience using Olly.

 ![found it](/docs/assets/images/HTB/easypass/easypass23.png)

-This is the part of the code where the jump assembly performs it's check and in this case it's checking against a plaintext password hardcoded into the binary which is displayed just a few lines of code down from the password I entered.
+This is the part of the code where the jump assembly performs it's check and in this case it's checking against a plaintext password hardcoded into the binary which is displayed just a few lines down from the password I entered.

 ![the password](/docs/assets/images/HTB/easypass/easypass24.png)